CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 }
 ```

 The template would fail, if we wouldn't add the the dependency, because the Azure Resource Manager will delegate the **provisioning of resources to the resource providers in parallel** (which is one of the advantages over Powershell or Azure CLI for resource creation - it will be done in parallel.
 With PS or Azure CLI would be executed sequentially)!
-So, it would not wait until the Storage Account is present...the template would therfore throw an error as soon as the Storage Account Key would be read (from a resource that might not exist).
+So, it would not wait until the Storage Account is present...the template would Therefore throw an error as soon as the Storage Account Key would be read (from a resource that might not exist).

 Deploy the ARM template via Azure CLI to a new resource group and check afterwards, if the Storage Account key is present in the Web App Configuration settings.